Moroccan dirham: Coins

 In 1960, silver 1 dirham coins were introduced.
 These were followed by nickel 1 dirham and silver 5 dirham coins in 1965.
 In 1974, with the introduction of the santim, a new coinage was introduced in denominations of 1, 5, 10, 20 and 50 santimat and the 1 and 5 dirham coins.
 The 1 santim coins were aluminium, the 5 up to 20 santimat were minted in brass, with the highest three denominations in cupro-nickel.
 New cupro-nickel 5 dirham coins were added in 1980 and changed to a bi-metal coin in 1987.
 The bi-metal coins bear two year designations for the issue date—1987 in the Gregorian calendar and the 1407 in the Islamic calendar.

 The 1 santim was only minted until 1987 when new designs were introduced, with a dirham replacing the 50 santimat without changing the size or composition.
 The new 5 dirham coin was bimetallic, as was the 10 dirham coin introduced in 1995.
 Cupro-nickel 2 dirham coins were introduced in 2002.
-In 2012, a new series of coins has been issued, with the 5 and 10 dirham coin utilizing a latent image as a security feature.

-In 2023, a new series of coins were issued for circulation in Morocco, with the same denominations issued.